Leethring/gitskills/README.md

-sssssssssreating a new branch is quick and simple.
+dfsdfsssssssssreating a new branch is quick and simple.